 Abraham is in his own country, he is among his own family, and he is in his father's house.
 That means he is protected, he has support, he has everything in hand that he needs.
 It would be easy to settle for the status quo that leads nowhere.
 Abram was to leave the security of the past to embrace the possibility of the future.
 This was God's command.
-As Abram went, God would show him the land; make him a great nation; bless him; make his name great; and he would be a blessing for all nations.
+As Abram went, God would show him the land; make him a great nation; bless him; make his name great; and he would be a blessing for all nations (12:1-3).

 God promised remarkable things for his future and Abram did respond faithfully in obedience and went just as the Lord had told him.
 His father Terah had already migrated to Haran but later died there.
 He left Haran began his journey south to the place that God had called him.
 This would mean: Abram's journey from Haran to Canaan was only the completion of what his father had begun.
 Abram took his wife and his brother's son Lot and a portion of the clan and their possessions and journeyed south to the land of Canaan.
 As he arrived in Canaan, God reaffirmed His promise and gave more detail: "To your offspring I will give this land."
-Abraham responded by building an altar thereby acknowledging God as the one leading him in his journey, and God appeared to him.
-He didn't stay in Canaan but passed through, traveled, and continued toward the Negev, the south.
-We later find out that Abram left his "Promised Land" and journeyed on to Egypt because there was food there.
+Abram passed through the land into Sichem, and Moreh and the Canaanites were also in the land.
+Abram responded by building an altar thereby acknowledging God as the one leading him in this journey, and God appeared to him.
+Every place he went, he built an altar unto God.
+He didn't stay in Canaan but passed through.
+At this point Bethel was on the west, and Hai was on the east, then he traveled, and continued toward the Negev, the south (12:4-9)